Frequently Asked Questions

 Scattered purfoam insulation price - what does it depend on?

 The price of dispersed foam insulation in 2003 typically ranges from HUF 4,000 to 5,000 net.
 This price is for the stronger, heavier closed-cell material, including a minimum thickness of 3 cm.
 It is also true for purhab that you should not decide solely on the basis of price.
-It does not matter what density and quality of foam we insulate with.
+It is important what density and quality of foam we insulate with.
 There are dozens of brands of closed-cell polyurethane foam on the market, representing different quality categories.
+It is also important, especially in connection with large projects, that it issues a 10-year guarantee.

-It can be used on almost any construction material used today: concrete, brick, plastered wall, tar, wood, plasterboard, trapezoidal sheet, flat and corrugated slate.
+It can be used on almost any construction material used today: concrete, brick, plaster, tar insulation, wood, plasterboard, trapezoidal sheet, flat and corrugated slate.
 Porous surfaces and insulation of plastics are undertaken after separate consultation.

 Is it more expensive than traditional insulation?